Can Dogs Eat Cannellini Beans? Health Benefits and Risks

 4. Antioxidants

 Antioxidants included in cannellini beans aid in preventing cell deterioration brought on by dangerous free radicals.
-Antioxidants improve cellular health generally and can strengthen a dog’s immune system.
+Antioxidants generally improve cellular health and can strengthen a dog’s immune system.

 5. Little Fat